Welcome to the Chum Bucket

 - Helping Hands: DoodleBob's one remaining arm follows SpongeBob home, grabs the magic pencil and draws the rest of himself.

-- Hope Spot: At first it looks like SpongeBob has erased DoodleBob out of existence, but as he leaves back home, a single arm crawls out from behind a rock.
+- At first it looks like SpongeBob has erased DoodleBob out of existence, but as he leaves back home, a single arm crawls out from behind a rock.

 - Hulk Speak: DoodleBob delivers his sole line this way.

 - I Resemble That Remark!: As Patrick and SpongeBob spy on DoodleBob.Patrick: He's hideous!
-He makes me sick just looking at him.
-Those bulgy eyes, that square body, those two buck teeth and that stupid tie!
+He makes me sick; just look at him!
+Those big, bulgy eyes, that square body, those two buck teeth and its stupid tie!

 SpongeBob: Uh... ahem.